Chapter 3

 #The PluginLogic trait

-Only reset and process are required.
+reset, process, and editor are required.
 Everything else has a default.
 Override what you need.

 pub trait PluginLogic: Send + 'static {